 Whenever customers use an app or service, send an email, or leave a comment on social media, they’re creating a data trail that contains a lot of valuable information for companies.

-Luckily, you can manage large quantities of data in an effective, fast, and accurate way by combining text processing with machine learning – in short, a tool that’s able to process your data automatically.
+Luckily, you can manage large quantities of data in an effective, fast, and accurate way by combining text processing with machine learning.

 Read on so you can learn more about what text processing is and how it works.
-Then, we’ll introduce you to some of the most used methods and tools for processing text, and popular use cases and applications.
+Then, discover popular methods and tools for processing text.

 Since we naturally communicate in words, not numbers, companies receive a lot of raw text data via emails, chat conversations, social media, and other channels.
-This unstructured data is filled with insights and opinions about different topics, products, and services, but companies first need to organize, sort, and measure textual data to get access to this valuable information.
-One way to process text data is manually, which has been the most popular method – up until now.
+This unstructured data is filled with insights and opinions about different topics, products, and services, but companies first need to organize, sort, and measure textual data to access this valuable information.

 Now that you are more familiar with text processing, let’s have a look at some of the most relevant methods and techniques to analyze and sort text data.